 We'll talk about these people.

-We'll talk about his judicial philosophy, but more important, I think there's something bigger here that's going on.
+But more important, I think there's something bigger here that's going on.

-And by that I mean that Americans have lost all trust.
+And by that, I mean that Americans have lost all trust.

-This is not just Republicans.
+And this is not just Republicans.

 Americans have lost trust in Washington.